Best Raw Dog Food Suppliers UK: Delivery to Kent & Nationwide [2026]

 Raw feeding has devoted followers who swear by the results, but it's not without considerations.
 Here's what you need to know before making the switch.

-Cleaner teeth - Chewing on raw bones provides a natural teeth-cleaning action that helps reduce plaque build-up.
+- Cleaner teeth - Chewing on raw bones provides a natural teeth-cleaning action that helps reduce plaque build-up, though this shouldn't replace veterinary dental care.

 Nutritional balance matters.
 Homemade raw diets often fall short on essential nutrients unless carefully formulated by a qualified canine nutritionist.
-This is why complete commercial raw foods are safer – they're already balanced.
-Don't wing it with DIY recipes unless you've got expert guidance.
+One of the most frequent problems is calcium-phosphorus imbalance, which can cause skeletal deformities and joint disease, especially in growing puppies.[7]
+This is why complete commercial raw foods from reputable brands are safer—they're already nutritionally balanced and formulated to meet your dog's needs.
+Don't wing it with DIY recipes unless you've got expert guidance from a certified canine nutritionist.

 The veterinary stance is cautious.
-UK veterinary bodies like the BVA and PDSA recommend complete commercial diets and consulting your vet before switching.
-They're not anti-raw, they're pro-safety and pro-nutrition.
+In July 2024, the British Veterinary Association (BVA) released a comprehensive policy position on diet choices for cats and dogs,[8] emphasising that while they recognise the growing popularity of raw diets, pet owners must understand the potential health risks.
+UK veterinary bodies like the BVA and PDSA recommend choosing commercially prepared complete diets that meet rigorous safety standards,[9] and consulting your vet before switching.
+They're not anti-raw—they're pro-safety and pro-nutrition.
 If you're going raw, work with your vet to do it right.

 Why they stand out: Bella+Duke makes it easy to start with raw feeding.
+They dominate UK fresh dog food search results through broader content coverage and deeper keyword targeting,[10] and they're RAWsafe approved, meaning they undergo extra audits for quality assurance.
 They offer a personalisation quiz that tailors meal plans to your dog's needs, complete ingredient transparency, and four different ranges including Complete Superfood and Pure Meat & Bone options.

 The subscription model is flexible, and they're generous with introductory offers—at the time of writing, new customers can get 50% off their first box, then 30% and 20% off the next two orders.
 Check their website for current promotions as offers change regularly.
-Food arrives frozen in 500g trays with free delivery.
+Food arrives frozen in 500g trays with free delivery across all of Kent.
 They also do raw cat food if you've got feline family members.

 Personalised raw dog food with flexible subscriptions and generous new customer discounts